 Rev. Franklin Russell was assigned to pastor from 2002-2003.
 Reverend David Baker pastored from 2003 - 2006.
 Rev. George Banks pastored from 2006 until December of 2009.
 From December 2009 until June of 2010, Our Presiding Elder, Reverend Benjamin Morrow served the church as interim pastor.
 In July of 2010, Reverend J. Elvin Sadler began his tenure as pastor of Steele Creek A.M.
 E. Zion Church.

-As we move forward in 2010, under the capable leadership of Reverend Sadler, we know that God alone holds the future and the future alone will determine any further accomplishments.
+As we move forward in 2015, under the capable leadership of Reverend Sadler, we know that God holds the future and our future destined for even greater accomplishments.
+Our theme for this year is "Renewing Our Passion; Reclaiming Our Purpose through Worship, Word, Witness and Work."
 TO GOD BE THE GLORY!